KiloProjects/Kilonova/docs/test-guide.md

 # Checker

 * Must be named `checker_legacy.cpp` or `checker.cpp` and added as a private attachement (NOTE: since 2023-03-13) with the `exec` toggle checked.
 * NOTE (since 2023-05-24): it is now possible to check the contestant's source code in a special file called `contestant.txt`, created in the checker's directory.
-You could maybe use it to disallow certain keywords.
+You could maybe use it to disallow certain keywords;
+* These are a few common output messages that can be automatically translated for the user.
+Of course, you can also set your own custom messages:
+    - `translate:success` -> `Correct`;
+    - `translate:partial` -> `Partially correct`;
+    - `translate:wrong` -> `Wrong answer`.

 ## Legacy Format